Test-More/Test2-Harness/README.md

 ### COMPLEX PRELOAD

 If your preload is a subclass of [Test2::Harness::Preload](https://metacpan.org/pod/Test2::Harness::Preload) then more complex preload behavior is possible.
-See the [Test2::Harness::Preload](https://metacpan.org/pod/Test2::Harness::Preload) docs for more info.
+See those docs for more info.

 ## LOGGING

 ### RECORDING A LOG

-You can turn on logging very easily, the filename of the log will be printed at the end.
+You can turn on logging with a flag.
+The filename of the log will be printed at the end.

     $ yath -L
     ...
     Wrote log file: test-logs/2017-09-12~22:44:34~1505281474~25709.jsonl

-The event log can be quite large, it is better to compress it with bzip2
+The event log can be quite large.
+It can be compressed with bzip2.

     $ yath -B
     ...
     Wrote log file: test-logs/2017-09-12~22:44:34~1505281474~25709.jsonl.bz2

-Or you can use gzip:
+gzip compression is also supported.

     $ yath -G
     ...